Backcountry Wilderness Ranger Program

 “How do I become a Wilderness Ranger?”

 All volunteer Wilderness Rangers go through the same training program and pursue the same objectives.
 Wilderness ranger training requires watching a couple hours of instructional videos plus a full day of in-person training.
-Are you interested in volunteering as a Wilderness Ranger First, join and donate to become a Grand County Wilderness Group member and then sign up for our spring training classes here .
-We’d love you to join our Trail program!
+If you are interested in volunteering as a Wilderness Ranger, we’d love to have you join our Grand County Wilderness Group and Trail Program.
+Please email volunteer@gcwg.org.